aws-samples/cdk-eks-blueprints-patterns/docs/patterns/multi-cluster-conformitron.md

 These optimizations bring down the weekly cost to less than 1000$ essentially for a more than 60% cost savings.

-Please find the SSM Automation documents `lib/multi-cluster-construct/CostOptimizationSSM/ScaleDownEKStoZero.yml` and `lib/multi-cluster-construct/CostOptimizationSSM/ScaleUpEKStoOne.yml`in this directory.
-They are triggered by event bridge on the con schedule specified above.
+Please find the SSM Automation documents `lib/multi-cluster-construct/resources/cost-optimization/scaleDownEksToZero.yml` and `lib/multi-cluster-construct/resources/cost-optimization/scaleUpEksToOne.yml`.
+They are triggered by event bridge on the cron schedule specified above.